Art Museums, Galleries & Public Art Walks

 THE GOLDEN HISTORY MUSEUM & PARK

-Golden History Museum is a vibrant public space for uncovering and sharing our past.
-The programming spaces include a research center, a hands-on gallery for families with young children, and dynamic new exhibits that highlight the City’s collection of historic objects.
-With the vision of “always something new to discover,” the Golden History Museum brings the behind-the-scenes practices of object discovery and preservation to the front of the house.
-Open every day except Tuesday.
+The Golden History Museum is a warm, welcoming, and vibrant public space for uncovering and sharing Golden’s past.
+The museum features a research center, a dynamic hands-on gallery for families with young children, and exhibits that highlight the City’s collection of historic objects.
+With the vision of “always something new to discover,” the museum brings the typically behind-the-scenes practices of object discovery and preservation to the front of the house.
+Free admission in 2020.